Academic Information and Policies

 Advanced Placement Exams (AP)

 HGTC accepts the Advanced Placement Examination program of the College Entrance Examination Board.
 A score of three or higher must be attained for credit to be granted.
 Contact the Registrar's Office for determination of a specific course exemption.
 For more information on AP Courses, AP Score Reports, and AP Credit & Placement, please go to www.collegeboard.org.
-AP score equivalents for transfer to HGTC are available at: https://www.hgtc.edu/academics/prior-learning-assessment.html
+AP score equivalents for transfer to HGTC are available at: https://www.hgtc.edu/academics/prior-learning-assessment.html.

 Auditing Courses

-A student who desires to attend classes regularly, but who does not wish to take final examinations or receive grades or credit, may register as an auditor with permission of the professor and appropriate department chair through the Registrar's Office.
+A student who desires to attend classes regularly, but who does not wish to take final examinations or receive grades or credit, may register as an auditor with permission of the Professor and appropriate Academic Department Chair through the Registrar's Office.
 A record will be kept of classes attended.
 Credit for such courses cannot be established at a later date.
 A student enrolled in a course for credit cannot change to audit, and once a student is enrolled in a course for audit, they cannot change to credit.
 The participation of auditing students in class discussions, tests or examinations is optional with the professor.
 Audit students are expected to attend class regularly and pay all tuition and fees.
 A student may register for the course for a subsequent semester for credit.
 Also, please note that students who receive financial aid or VA assistance will not receive funds for audited courses.

 Experiential Exemption Credit